 Molly T. Senger is Of Counsel in the Washington, D.C. office of Gibson, Dunn & Crutcher LLP.
 She practices in the firm’s Litigation Department and is a member of the firm’s Labor & Employment Practice Group.
-In 2019, Ms. Senger was named by Law360 as one of five “Rising Star” employment attorneys nationwide.
+In 2020, Ms. Senger was named by Law360 as one of five “Rising Star” employment attorneys nationwide.
 The list recognizes “attorneys under 40 whose legal accomplishments transcend their age.”
-Ms. Senger was similarly selected as a “Rising Star” for Labor and Employment Disputes by The Legal 500 in 2019 and 2020 and by Legal Media Group in 2020.
+Ms. Senger was similarly selected as a “Rising Star” in Labor and Employment Disputes by The Legal 500 in 2019 and 2020 and by Legal Media Group in 2020.

 Recent representative litigation matters include:

 Ms. Senger received her law degree cum laude from Harvard Law School, where she was a member of the Board of Student Advisers and served as a teaching assistant for the First Year Legal Research and Writing Program.
 During law school, Ms. Senger interned for Judge Robin L. Rosenberg, then at the Circuit Court of Florida, Fifteenth Judicial Circuit.
 Ms. Senger graduated summa cum laude from Princeton University with a Bachelor of Arts degree in history, and was elected to Phi Beta Kappa.
 While at Princeton, Ms. Senger was awarded the C.O.
 Joline Prize in American History for her senior thesis on George F. Kennan.

 Harvard University - 2009 Juris Doctor